 Built on the same technology as the New York Stock Exchange.

-We’re committed to safe and secure trades.
-Because at the end of the day, you’re trusting your money with us.
-We understand that, and we take that very seriously.
-Our system is 100% proprietary, has been stress tested and DDoS tested, and we have never (ever, since 2015) lost a single coin.
-We also maintain a pretty amazing ledger that is managed about 2,346 times per day, all in the interest of ensuring that we know where every coin – whether Canadian or ethereum – is at all times.
+They’re committed to safe and secure trades, because at the end of the day, you’re trusting your money with them.
+They understand that, and they take that very seriously.
+Their system is 100% proprietary, has been stress tested and DDoS tested, and they have never lost a single coin.
+They also maintain a ledger themselves in the interest of ensuring that they know where every coin – whether Canadian or ethereum – is at all times.

 - Pros: Good reputation, security, reasonable fees, beginner friendly.